SamuelSwartzberg/flashcardifying_text_temp/ling.md

 MAY = OPTIONAL
 MAY/OPTIONAL = truly optional. however, An implementation which does not include a particular option MUST be prepared to interoperate with another implementation which does include the option, though perhaps with reduced functionality.
 In the same vein an implementation which does include a particular option MUST be prepared to interoperate with another implementation which does not include the option (except, of course, for the feature the option provides.)

-# cross-cutting concerns

-## quantitiative linguistics

-Quantitative linguistics investigates language using quantitative methods.
-A linguistic law is a phenomenon in quantitative linguistics which describes a statistical regularity in the relationship between scales (e.g. of phonemes, syllables, words).

-### brevity law

-Brevity law = zipf's law of abbreviation
-Brevity law is a linguistic law that says the frequency of a words use is inversely proportional to its length: The shorter a word is, the more often it is used; the longer a word is, the less frequently it is used, and vice versa
-Brevity law can be found in all investigated natural languages (currently 1k languages of 80 language families), as well as in some other communication systems, such as that of primates.
-Brevity law was first described in 1945 in corpus work on American English by Ziph.

-## linguistic error

-Linguistic errors may be merely seen as errors, but may also change the accepted spelling, pronunciation, etc. of a word, or even act as word formation patterns.

-### morphological

-A surface analysis is any valid analysis of a words morphology, no matter if etymologically true.

-reanalysis is a form of surface analysis, specifically an analysis of a lexeme into a different morphology than it originally had. juncture loss is the form of reananalysis where an article and a noun fuse.
-Juncture loss: al + chemy (from arabic) → alchemy

-Rebracketing is also sometimes known as resegmentation or metanalysis rebracketing is the form of reanalysis that involves analyizing a lexeme/lexical unit into a different set of morphemes
-rebracketing: hamburger as ham + burger instead of hamburg + er

-### etymological

-a folk etymology (or similar) is an etymology that is based on an common-sense/obvious (but false) interpretation, it may also be in a different sense be used as a synonym to reanalysis
-Synonyms: folk etymology, fake etymology, false etymology, pseudoetymology

-## implicational scale

-⟮Implicational scale⟯ is a term that means if ⟮one feature is present⟯, ⟮all the features⟯ ⟮lower on the scale⟯ ⟮will be as well⟯
-If a thing is on an ⟮implicational scale⟯, and we find that ⟮the e.g. 5th stage is present⟯, we would expect to also find ⟮all four lower stages to be present⟯.
-⟮Most linguistic areas⟯ have things that can be on an implicational scale

-### examples

-flex-container:✫mplicational-scale-of-basic-color-terms.png✫✫sm_2021-10-21--08-21-02-screenshot.jpg✫

-an ⁑implicational scale ⁑(of basic color terms/syntactic figures in irish)

-## feature

-In contemporary linguistics, the term feature is used in several ways.
-Two main uses can be distinguished:

-The term feature is sometimes used for a specific dimension of classification along which a given linguistic item is categorized.
-The specification of this dimension is then called a value.
-For example, the English noun bread carries the value '+' for the feature [countability].
-More generally, the term feature is also used as an equivalent of 'property', esp. when used for the classification of linguistic items.
-For example, the English phoneme /d/ can be said to have the feature [voiced] (i.e. the property of being voiced).

-## markedness
+# fundamental concepts

+## units

+### emic/etic

+An ⟮emic unit⟯ is an abstract unit of a number of variant forms.
+An etic unit is a variant form of an emic unit.
+Various types of emic/etic units exists for different fields/concerns.
+Emic units carry the name of the etic unit, suffixed with -eme.
+Etic units of the same emic units are allo-.

+table:emic unit|etic unit-
+⟮phoneme⟯|⟮phone⟯
+⟮morpheme⟯|⟮morph⟯
+⟮grapheme⟯|⟮glyph⟯
+phraseme|phrase
+sememe|seme
+pragmeme|pract
+lingueme|ling
+grammeme|gram
+lexical unit/lexeme|lex

+### things

+A linguistic unit is a generic name for an element which forms a sequence with others of its kind.
+A linguistic unit may be a phoneme, morpheme, phraseme, grapheme... (but isn't necessarily emic) A segment is a linguistic unit of which we're not sure which linguistic unit it is, or which it is is irrelevant.
+A lingueme is any linguistic emic unit which can be independently learned and transmitted.
+A linguistic item is any linguistic thing under analysis

+### feature

+A feature is a binary value.
+A feature is indicated by [‹name›].
+A feature's states are indicated by [+ ‹name›] and [- ‹name›] Most commonly, an etic unit can be further analyzed into multiple features.

+### sequences

+A string is most commonly assumed to be a string of words, but may also be a synonym for sequence.
+A sequence of linguistic units is a series of these linguistic units with no claim as to compositionality.

+## ways things can exist

+### markedness

 According to Haspelmath (2005), markedness has 12 distinctive senses, which makes it pretty hard to use unambiguously.
 Most but not all senses of markedness share a feeling of oddness, and the marked form is generally more rare.
 In semantics, a marked term is generally also more specific.
 In a morphosemantic sense, something coded through a zero morpheme is unmarked, something coded by a non-zero morpheme is marked.

+### implicational scale

+flex-container:✫mplicational-scale-of-basic-color-terms.png✫✫sm_2021-10-21--08-21-02-screenshot.jpg✫

+⟮Implicational scale⟯ is a term that means if ⟮one feature is present⟯, ⟮all the features⟯ ⟮lower on the scale⟯ ⟮will be as well⟯
+If a thing is on an ⟮implicational scale⟯, and we find that ⟮the e.g. 5th stage is present⟯, we would expect to also find ⟮all four lower stages to be present⟯.
+⟮Most linguistic areas⟯ have things that can be on an implicational scale

+## structuralism

+### history

+Course in General Linguistics is a book by de Sassure and was published in 1916 ⟮De Sassure⟯ founded ⟮structuralism⟯ in the book Course in General Linguistics.
+Structuralism lies at the base of emic units and thus of linguistics.
+Outside of linguistics, structuralism had its heyday in ⟮the 1950s and 1960s⟯ in ⟮France⟯ (but is still influential)

+### signs

-# semiotics
+#### semiotics

-Activity/process involving signs is called semiosis The study of sign processes (semiosis) is called semiotics Something being reduced to signification only (which is amplified) (rare word)   hypersignification
+semiosis is activity/process involving signs is called semiotics is the study of semiosis

-MISSING: linguistic item/unit
+### the sign

+The sign consists of the connection between a signfier and a signified.
+I will define sign component as a cover term for either sign, signifer and signified.
+A sign component gains its meaning by contrast with all other of the same type of sign component.

+So, the meaning of the signifier ⟮horse⟯ is ¬{x ∈ S⎵signifier⎵ | x ≠ horse}
+In structuralism, the masses of possible signifiers and possible signifieds starts out as an amorphous masses.
+In structuralism, the heretofore ⟮amourphous masses of possible signfiers and possible signifieds⟯ are carved up into a set of possible signifiers and possible signifieds.
+The ⟮sign⟯ is ⟮arbitrary⟯ because ⟮any signified⟯ ⟮could have been signified by a different signifier⟯.
+Since the ⟮sign⟯ consists of ⟮the two parts of signifier and signified⟯, the model is often called ⟮dyadic⟯.

+#### image

+flex-container:✫sm_planes_of_sound__thought.gif✫✫https://miro.medium.com/max/520/1*YI30OcZeMkEqy_aguUZbug.png✫

+What?|Where in the image?
+⟮a sign⟯|⟮the are between any two dotted lines⟯
+⟮the arbitrary dividing point of sings⟯|⟮the dotted lines⟯ ⟮the wavy areas⟯|⟮the world of signifier and signifieds⟯

+#### nesting

+flex-container:✫sm_paste-4ec4611eb2c01f7a72ccea70f0ba84d090431577.jpg✫✫sm_paste-e61d7b203b885a6825eeb111737b0f16b1bcaf01.jpg✫

+⟮Barthes⟯ took ⟮Sassures sign⟯ and ⟮nested it.⟯ ⟮Derrida⟯ then took ⟮Barthes sign⟯ and realized that it ⟮could be nested infinitely⟯ in ⟮both directions⟯ The endless nesting of signs creates ⟮an endless deferrment of meaning⟯ ⟮Différance⟯ is the endless deferrment of meaning due to the endless nesting of signs.

+## perspective

+### langue and parole

+flex-container:✫sm_paste-7e1cabd1841b80a2ab4a4d8a0f6746c2d1c4c811.jpg✫✫sm_planes_of_sound__thought.gif✫
+As regards languoids, ⟮De Sassure⟯ created the distinction between ⟮langue⟯ and ⟮parole⟯.
+⟮Langue⟯ is ⟮the structuralist system⟯ of a given languoid ⟮Parole⟯ is ⟮any instance of the use of a languoid⟯ !Sassure claims that in the ⟮langue⟯ of ⟮spoken language⟯
+- !the ⟮signified⟯ is ⟮the concept⟯
+- !the ⟮signifier⟯ is ⟮(the psychological reality of) the phonological realization⟯.

+### synchronic/diachronic

+As regards viewpoints, De Sassure created the distinction between synchronic and diachronic.
+A »synchronic« viewpoint considers a languoid at a moment in time without taking its history into account.
+If we're being structuralist, a synchronic approach specifically consideres the structuralist system of a languoid.

-# ???
+# quantitiative linguistics

+»⟮Quantitative linguistics⟯« is the branch of linguistics that investigates language using ⟮quantitative methods⟯.

+## linguistic law

+⟮＿A linguistic law＿⟯ is a phenomenon in ⟮＿quantitative linguistics＿⟯.
+»⟮A linguistic law⟯« is⟮ a statistical regularity⟯ in ⟮the relationship between scales⟯ of ⟮＿linguistic units＿⟯.

-## metaphor
+## brevity law

-onion-box:
-⟮metaphor (wide sense)⟯
-  ⟮metaphor (narrow sense)⟯
-  ⟮simile⟯

-⟮Metaphor (in the wide sense⟯) is about ⟮putting a thing in the terms/concepts/world of another⟯, which is ⟮(relevantly) not the same⟯, and thus ⟮invoking a comparison⟯.
-A ⟮simile⟯ is ⟮a subtype of⟯ ⟮metaphor in the wide sense⟯, with the added stipulation that ⟮the 'putting in the terms of another'⟯ is done by ⟮words such as like, as, etc.⟯
-⟮A metaphor in the narrow sense⟯ is ⟮a metaphor in the wide sense⟯ with the restriction that ⟮it does not use comparative words⟯, but instead ⟮directly refers to one thing in terms of another⟯
-All the world's a stage is a metaphor in ⟮both the wide and narrow sense.⟯
+⟮Brevity law⟯ = ⟮zipf's law of abbreviation⟯
+»⟮Brevity law⟯« is ⟮＿a linguistic law＿⟯ that says ⟮the frequency of use⟯ of ⟮a word⟯ is ⟮inversely proportional⟯ to ⟮c-2;the length⟯ of ⟮a word⟯.
+According to ＿brevity law＿: The ⟮shorter a word is⟯, the ⟮more often it is used⟯;
+According to ＿brevity law＿: the ⟮longer a word is⟯, the ⟮less frequently it is used⟯ ⟮＿Brevity law＿⟯ can be found in ⟮all investigated (currently 1k languages of 80 language families)⟯ ⟮natural languages⟯ , as well as ⟮in some other communication systems, such as that of primates.⟯
+⟮＿Brevity law＿⟯ was first described in ⟮1945⟯ in corpus work on American English by ⟮Ziph⟯.